Descanonge/tomate/doc/source/scanning.rst

 The filename can also be scanned, as sometimes it is the sole source of information for a coordinate.
-This is done via a pre-regex, that specify how the filename is constructed.
+This is done via a pre-regex, that specifies how the filename is constructed.
 This is useful to retrieve information from the filename, but is also mandatory so that the database know where are the files, and what part of the data they contain.